ajahne/blog/_drafts/2018-3-31-javascript-for-loops.md

 {% endhighlight %}

 ### `for` loops with `break` and `continue`
-We can also skip to next iteration of the loop with `continue` or terminate the current loop itself with `break`.
+Using `continue`, we can skip to next iteration of the loop or terminate the current loop with `break`.
 {% highlight js %}
 const letters = ['a', 'b', 'c', 'd', 'e', 'f', 'g'];

 for (let i = 0; i < letters.length; i++) {
-  //skip the 2nd index
+  //skip the 3rd element
   if (i === 2) {
     continue;
   }